ng-Classic/ng-classic/docs/DEVELOPER.md

 ## Publishing Snapshot Builds

-When a build of any branch on the upstream fork angular/angular is green on CircleCI, it automatically publishes build artifacts to repositories in the Angular org.
+When a build of any branch on the upstream fork angular/Angular Classicis green on CircleCI, it automatically publishes build artifacts to repositories in the Angular Classicorg.
 For example, the `@angular-classic/core` package is published to https://github.com/angular/core-builds.

 You may find that your un-merged change needs some validation from external participants.
-Rather than requiring them to pull your Pull Request and build Angular locally, they can depend on snapshots of the Angular packages created based on the code in the Pull Request.
+Rather than requiring them to pull your Pull Request and build Angular Classiclocally, they can depend on snapshots of the Angular Classicpackages created based on the code in the Pull Request.

 ### Getting Packages from Build Artifacts
-Each CI run for a Pull Request stores the built Angular packages as [build artifacts](https://circleci.com/docs/2.0/artifacts).
+Each CI run for a Pull Request stores the built Angular Classicpackages as [build artifacts](https://circleci.com/docs/2.0/artifacts).
 The artifacts are not guaranteed to be available as a long-term distribution mechanism, but they are guaranteed to be available around the time of the build.